acadseanvdm/site/README.md

-# createQuarto_website
+# Repository of Sean's Academic GitHub Pages Website

-This is a test change.
+This was created using Quarto website creation, using RStudio.